-We operate worldwide and for the years ended December 31, 2012, 2011 and 2010, 22%, 28% and 24%, respectively, of our operating revenues were derived from foreign operations.
+We have activities worldwide and for the years ended December 31, 2013, 2012 and 2011, 18%, 22%, and 28%, respectively, of our operating revenues were derived from foreign activities.

 Foreign operations are subject to inherent risks, which, if they materialize, could have a material adverse effect on our financial position and our results of operations.
-See the risk factor regarding "Risks from the Company's International Operations" in "Item 1A.
+See the risk factor regarding "We are subject to risks associated with our international operations" in "Item 1A.
 Risk Factors."